simonmullaney/IP-Blocklist/README.md

 To view logs for API process, run:
 `pm2 logs IP-Blocklist --lines 1000`

-## IP-Blocklist features

-- API cache implemented for queries using [memory-cache](https://www.npmjs.com/package/memory-cache) for similar queries made within 60 seconds of each other.

 ## Design choices

-- Process to pull [Ip list](https://github.com/stamparm/ipsum) is run as a background process which pulls a new IP list daily at 0800 UTC.
+- Process to pull [Ip list](https://github.com/stamparm/ipsum) is run as a background process which pulls a new IP list daily at 0700 UTC.
 This was implemented instead of pulling the file on every request to improve API response time.
+- API cache implemented for queries using [memory-cache](https://www.npmjs.com/package/memory-cache) for similar queries made within 60 seconds of each other.

 ## Improvements:

 - More thorough testing required.
 Better presentation of test results.
+- Detailed code review.